sebastosh/gatsby-ckeditor-with-loadable-components/src/pages/services.md

 ## Stage Teleprompting:

-We have easy-to-read, low profile presidential prompters for stage productions, as well as the ability to send our signal to downstage monitors.
-Our presidential system uses top of the line, bright, flat screen monitors made especially for teleprompting systems.
+We have easy-to-read, low profile presidential prompters for stage productions, as well as high-end professional downstage monitors.
+Our presidential system uses top of the line, bright, flat screen monitors made especially for stage and podium use.

 ## Video Teleprompting: